Grade: 6-12Subject:

 tell them we are the hollow hulls

-as fast as the wind
+of canoes as fast as the wind

 slicing through the pacific sea